DIT113-V22/group-10/README.md

 ## ![icons8-find-50](https://user-images.githubusercontent.com/95288826/169863151-8a7cc546-9110-421c-a58d-f314e9738e14.png) What is Hermes project?

 Hermes app is an android app, which enables the users to order a delivery, take control over a delivery car and guide it to their house doors.
 This leads to a reliable delivering of an order without the need for human contact.
-The cusotmers shall create an account and login to their accounts to be able to see their deliveries and take control over a delivery car.
-This way the system will provide security to prevent wrong customers take contorl over a car and ensure that the cargo has been delivered safely, which will then be confirmed by the receiver.
+The cusotmers shall create an account and login to their accounts to be able to set deliveries and take control over a delivery car.
+This way the system will provide security to prevent wrong customers take contorl over a car and ensure that the cargo has been delivered safely.

 #### Main functionalities:
 * Create accounts